Coercivity condition for higher order moments for nonlinear SPDEs and existence of solution under local monotonicity: A priori Estimates and Uniqueness of Solution

 almost surely for all $t\in [0,T]$, which on using Cauchy-Schwarz inequality gives

-One aims to apply Lemma \ref{prop:yor}.
+One aims to apply Lenglart's inequality (see, e.g., Lemma~3.2 and Remark 3.3 in \cite{gyongy-krylov03}).
 To that end let $\tau$ be some stopping time.
 Moreover, to estimate the term containing the stochastic integral in~\eqref{eq:ito_p0}, one needs a sequence $(\sigma_n)_{n\in\mathbb{N}}$ of stopping times converging to $T$ as $n\to~\infty$, defined by

 By using Assumption A-\ref{ass:coer} and Young's inequality in~\eqref{eq:ito_p0}, one obtains

 Thus,

 Then in view of Remark \ref{rem:groB} and the fact that $u$ is a solution of equation \eqref{eq:see}, it follows that